Guy Protheroe: Singing

-While a music scholar at Magdalen College, Oxford, Guy Protheroe also sang as a counter-tenor (alto) Lay Clerk at New College, Oxford, where he took over from one of the best-known counter-tenors of his generation, James Bowman.
+While a music scholar at Magdalen College, Oxford, Protheroe also sang as a counter-tenor (alto) Lay Clerk at New College, Oxford, where he took over from one of the best-known counter-tenors of his generation, James Bowman.
 On moving to London he sang with a number of prominent freelance choirs including the Monteverdi Choir under John Eliot Gardiner and the Schütz Choir with Roger Norrington, and was a member of the Choir of St Bride's Church, Fleet Street.
 After a few years, he switched to singing baritone and from 1993 to April 2015 was a member of the Chapel Choir of the Royal Hospital, Chelsea (home of the Chelsea Pensioners), taking over his position from the leading baritone Roderick Williams.
 His voice is however probably best known from tracks on the French international hit Era albums, notably Ameno (in which he is featured double-tracked, and is singing his own lyrics).
 This track has been used internationally in many different media and is especially familiar to many millions throughout Europe and South America, and uses range from television commercials to computer games, and even wrestling and martial arts.
 Cover versions include a highly successful recording by the Red Army Choir of Russia.
-Guy's voice has also featured as that of a monk singing chant on the film soundtracks of 1492: Conquest of Paradise, Les Visiteurs and Nostradamus – which has led to him being described as ‘the monk without the tonsure’.
+Protheroe's voice has also featured as that of a monk singing chant on the film soundtracks of 1492: Conquest of Paradise, Les Visiteurs and Nostradamus – which has led to him being described as ‘the monk without the tonsure’.